mifjpn/Moebuntu-SetupHelperScript2/README.md

 Choices 24) are used to remove Moe-sound all.

+## 3. Known Errors
+　In some parts of UBUNTU on Virtual-Box, there is a problem that the user-theme cannot be created.
+However, it was not possible to reproduce.
+If this happens, you should either set the theme with "Gnome Tweaks" or reboot.

-## 3.About forking and improving this "Moebuntu Setup Helper"
+## 4.About forking and improving this "Moebuntu Setup Helper"
 This script is basically MIT licensed.
 So I think it would be nice to fork, for example, to create a local language version.
 But the themes, Plymouth, and Icons are made by Toy.
 Therefore, please create a script that downloads them from GitHub.
 (Do not include works such as Toy's theme in scripts.)